jhs/deepeval/docs/blog/top-g-eval-metric-use-cases.md

 ## Why DeepEval for G-Eval?

-Users use DeepEval for their G-Eval implementation is because it abstracts away much of the boilerplate and complexity involved in building an evaluation framework from scratch.
+Users use DeepEval for their G-Eval implementation because it abstracts away much of the boilerplate and complexity involved in building an evaluation framework from scratch.
 For example, DeepEval automatically handles the normalization of the final G-Eval score by calculating a weighted summation of the probabilities of the LLM judge's output tokens, as stated in the original G-Eval paper.

 Another benefit is that since G-Eval relies on LLM-as-a-judge, DeepEval allows users to run G-Eval with any LLM judge they prefer, without additional setup, is optimized for speed through concurrent execution of metrics, offers results caching, erroring handling, integration with CI/CD pipelines through Pytest, is integrated with platforms like Confident AI, and has other metrics such as DAG (more on this later) that users can incorporate G-Eval in.